miroi/fortran_input_reader/README.md

 -------------------
 The project buildup and testing is based on the [*autocmake* project](https://github.com/scisoft/autocmake).

-For quick testing (needs pytest), type:
+For quick testing (needs pytest) of the cloned project, type:
 ```
  py.test -v test.py
 ```

-For the buildup (needs fortran) and subsequent testing, use:
+For the buildup (you need fortran) and subsequent testing, pad:
 ```
  python setup.py
  cd build